Thomas W. Murphy (anthropologist)

-Thomas W. Murphy (born circa 1967) is an American anthropologist and writer.
+Thomas W. Murphy (born c.
+1967) is an American anthropologist and writer.
 His work has focused on environmental issues and various topics related to The Church of Jesus Christ of Latter-day Saints.

 Biography

 Murphy is a Latter-day Saint.
 He earned a Ph.D. in anthropology from the University of Washington in 2003.
 As of 2013, he teaches in the Department of Anthropology at Edmonds Community College in Washington state.
 He founded the Learn and Serve Environmental Anthropology Field (LEAF) School in 2006.
 The LEAF School offers field-based service-learning courses in human ecology and archaeology and specializes in the application of traditional ecological knowledge to sustainability projects.
 The Washington Association of Conservation Districts selected Murphy as its Conservation Educator of the Year in 2011.
 The Puget Sound Regional Council selected the Japanese Gulch Fish Passage Project in 2012 for a Vision 2040 Award, highlighting the anthropology and archaeology field training led by Murphy.

 His academic publications focus on wildlife corridors, social marketing, environmental education, and Mormon representations of Native Americans.
 In 1997, he located an isolated LDS faction in Mexico of the Third Convention group, which scholars previously believed to have died out decades earlier.
 Murphy's research has been published in the Journal for the Scientific Study of Religion; Ethnohistory; the Journal of Mormon History; the Review of Religious Research; Dialogue: A Journal of Mormon Thought; Sunstone; Social Science Research Network, and the 2002 book American Apocrypha: More Essays on the Book of Mormon, edited by Brent Lee Metcalfe and Dan Vogel.